 Let Others See You

 Vulnerability is a scary thing.
 Seriously.
 But I can say from experience, the value outweighs the fear.
-I am the firs to admit there are seasons when you need someone to help pull you of the pit without being asked, but we know one can supernaturally see into our hearts, but God.
+I am the first to admit there are seasons when you need someone to help pull you of the pit without being asked, but we know one can supernaturally see into our hearts, but God.

+I have failed many times to be honest when I amfeeling worn.
 Sometimes I don't share because I have a real fear of being "needy".
 I love that my husband can sometimes mistake me for Super Mom, but respectfully admitting to him I need his help is best for me and our marriage.

-Satan doe not women to be vulnerable with other women.
+Satan does not want women to be vulnerable with other women.
 Satan hates Godly Female Friendships.
 He knows how powerfully a woman's life can change for God when she is surrounded by other Godly women; spurring her on and encouraging her in life's struggles.
 I have seen the battle firsthand, and I have seen the life changing power of a women ministering to other women.
 Remember this as your seek a deeper intimacy with a female friend.

 Our honesty in relationships must begin with our relationship with God.
 I have to be honest with him about my doubts, my sensitivities, my sins, and my heart.
 The beauty is he has already seen it all, and still loves me.
 From that confidence, I can be courageous with others about my heart.

 " Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, 4 who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God. " 1 Cor 1:3-4Comforting others is a tried and true road to healing.
 My personal testimony has been that sharing vulnerable moments with another in their hurt can unexpectedly bring about the healing you were seeking.